 BPU's water quality consistently exceeds all federal and state standards.
 Federal and state regulations include procedures and schedules to monitor water from the source to the tap.
 The Kansas Department of Health & Environment (KDHE) assures that the state's public water systems comply with all regulations, follow monitoring schedules and report results.
-Certified by the State of Kansas, BPU's laboratory monitors the physical, chemical and microbiological characteristics of our water.
-Also, the Operating Staff of the Nearman Water Treatment Plant is statecertified by KDHE.
+Certified by the State of Kansas, BPU's laboratory monitors the physical, chemical and microbiological characteristics of the utility's water.
+In addition, the Operating Staff of the Nearman Water Treatment Plant is state-certified by KDHE.